On your trip to Hoi An, don’t forget to try local dishes from street vendors.

 8. Watch the sunrise at My Son sanctuary

-Watching the sunrise on the towers and ruins of Champa culture is a must-do when visiting the Central of Vietnam.
+Watching the sunrise on the towers and ruins of Champa culture is a must-do when visiting Vietnam’s Central.

 The sanctuary was a place to perform rituals and worship, confirming the spirits of the reign of the Cham Kings and commemorating the victory and great conquests.